 The approach to music is designed to stimulate and develop an appreciation and enjoyment of music through activity involving the children in listening, performing and composing, and developing musical knowledge and skills.
-We have a very active school choir.
-Year 4 children will all learn to play the violin

-We have peripatetic music teachers who give instrument lessons for the following instruments: clarinet, flute, guitar, keyboard, trumpet, cornet and violin.
+We have peripatetic music teachers who give instrument lessons for the following instruments: guitar, keyboard and violin.
 As this is not part of the National Curriculum, there is a charge for these lessons.
 Music is taught by a specialist music teacher.